While premenstrual syndrome (PMS) is extremely common among women, the extent of its effects on their physical and emotional well-being varies widely.

-Some common PMS symptoms are mood swings, fatigue, difficulty concentrating, trouble sleeping, diarrhea, headache, acne flareups, and breast pain.
-While for some women it is manageable, others have severe and disruptive experiences.
-The following herbs have been used since ancient times to relieve PMS symptoms and promote wellness of the body and mind.
+Symptoms can start up to two weeks before the beginning of a period, including mood swings, fatigue, cramps, trouble sleeping, and breast pain.
+While for some women they are manageable, others experience severe and debilitating discomforts.
+Luckily, the following herbs have been used since ancient times to relieve PMS symptoms and promote menstrual health.

 1. Vitex Chasteberry (Vitex agnus-castus)

 This shrub, found in the foothills of Asia and the coast of Mediterranean Sea, has been used for centuries for its varied medicinal properties, especially those related sexual health and hormonal balance.
-Researchers believe that the Vitex plant can regulate the body's levels of prolactin, a hormone that is directly linked to estrogen, progesterone, and testosterone regulation.
+Chasteberry is believed to regulate the body's levels of prolactin, a hormone whose increased levels are often seen in women with PMS.

 2. Maca (Lepidium meyenii)

-Maca is great for hormonal imbalance during PMS because its alkaloids can both raise your energy levels and restore balance to the endocrine system.
+Maca is great for hormonal imbalance typical to PMS because its alkaloids can both restore balance to the endocrine system and raise your energy levels.
 As a result, maca consumption can effectively reduce mood swings, relieve headaches, lower the incidence of acne flareups, boost libido, and solve many other minor ailments related to PMS.
-There is no wonder why people have been using this medicinal root in Peru for hundreds of years.

 3. Flax (Linum usitatissimum)

 Both flaxseed and flax oil are great for female health.
-Their high phytoestrogen content can help regulate the hormonal processes that occur right before menstruation, and their omega-3 fatty acids will help preserve brain functions, such as concentration, allowing the mind to function at its best.
-Studies have shown that 25 grams of flaxseed daily can reduce breast pain, bloating, constipation, and depression during the five days before menstruation.
+Their high phytoestrogen content can help regulate the hormonal processes that occur around menstruation, while their omega-3 fatty acids will help optimize brain functions, such as concentration, allowing the mind to function at its best.
+Flax can also help reduce breast pain, bloating, constipation, and depression before and during menstruation.

 4. Celery (Apium graveolens)

-Celery has been found to slightly reduce blood pressure and to regulate stress hormones.
-It also has a high fiber content, so it will help regulate digestion and prevent any stomach discomfort during the premenstrual phase.
-In addition, it alleviates stress, which tends to build up right before your period, and it promotes a feeling of ease instead.
-Do not underestimate this water-dense vegetable, since it is celebrated for its healing properties.
+Celery has been found to slightly reduce blood pressure and stress hormones levels.
+It also has a high fiber content, which helps regulate digestion and prevent discomforts during periods.
+In addition, it can effectively alleviate stress, which tends to build up right before your periods, promoting a feeling of ease and comfort.

 5. Soy (Glycine max)

 Soy is another herb that is dense in phytoestrogens, which are known to balance mood and other PMS symptoms.
-These isoflavones can be found in soy supplements, edamame, tofu, tempeh, miso, and other soy products (such as soymilk).
-The availability and praise has increased more and more throughout the years as the extensive benefits are studied.
+These isoflavones can be found in soy supplements and soy-based products, like tofu, tempeh, miso, and soy milk.
+Soy's availability and recognition has increased throughout the years as its numerous benefits continue being studied.

 6. Black Cohosh (Actaea racemosa)

 Black cohosh has been used to treat "female maladies" for centuries by Native Americans.
-Not only can it reduce PMS symptoms like anxiety, irritability, mood swings, and cramps, it can also alleviate menopause symptoms.
-These include hot flashes, night sweats, and vaginal dryness.
+Not only can it reduce PMS symptoms, like anxiety, irritability, mood swings, and cramps, but it can also alleviate menopause symptoms in middle-aged women.
+These include hot flashes, night sweats, and vaginal dryness, among others.

 7. Dong Quai (Angelica sinensis)

-This Japanese root is believed to act as a blood purifier, and women have celebrated for millennia its ability to soothe symptoms of both menopause and PMS, such as pelvic pain, constipation, hot flashes, and bloating.
-These amazing properties are believed to be caused by its high phytoestrogen content.
-Unfortunately, modern research has yet to validate many of these claims.
+Dong quai, an Japanese root, is believed to act as a blood purifier and has been used for millennia for its ability to soothe symptoms of menopause and PMS, such as cramps, constipation, hot flashes, and bloating.
+These impressive properties are accredited to its high phytoestrogen content.

 8. Ginseng (Panax ginseng)